-The MillionGods Project has been started with initial funding by A.Surendranath Arya.
-The Project is an effort to list and document Tamilnadu Temples including all the 32 districts of Tamilnadu.
+What started as pilgrimage trips by two childhood friends A.Surendranath Arya and N.S.Mohanakrishnan took a turn to showcase their sights and experiences to all in the World.
+The MillionGods Project is an effort to list and document Tamilnadu Temples including all the 32 districts of Tamilnadu.
 To make this possible we are constantly in search of information relating to Tamilnadu Temples from every nook and corner of the state.
 We request the support of our audience in terms of information that can help us in making this mammoth task possible.
-Our approach is focused on a worldwide audience and we try our best to provide the information in a format that is easy to read and relate to with unformity from page to page.
-The categories are standardized into: (1) Paadal Petra Sthalams (temples that have been praised by the three great saints of Saivism – Thirugnanasambandar, Thirunavukkarasar and Sundarar), (2) 108 Divya Desam Temples (temple that have been praised by the 12 Azhwars of Vaishnavism), (3) Saivite (Shiva temples which are older than about 300-500 years), (4) Vaishnavite (Vishnu temples which are older than about 300-500 years), (5) Others (Vinayaka, Murugan, Amman and other shrines which are old).
+Our approach is focused on a worldwide audience and we try our best to provide the information in a format that is easy to read and relate to with uniformity from page to page.
+The categories are standardized into (1) Paadal Petra Sthalams (temples that have been praised by the three great saints of Saivism – Thirugnanasambandar, Thirunavukkarasar, and Sundarar), (2) 108 Divya Desam Temples (temple that have been praised by the 12 Azhwars of Vaishnavism), (3) Saivite (Shiva temples which are older than about 300-500 years), (4) Vaishnavite (Vishnu temples which are older than about 300-500 years), (5) Others (Vinayaka, Murugan, Amman and other shrines which are old).

 We welcome articles, travelogues and experiences from our audiences in the form of links to their specific blogs or exclusive essays written for us which will appear in the Articles page.
 While we cannot pay for such contributions we will definitely provide due credit to the contributors.